How do people live in Chernobyl? Is it possible?

 Who lives in Chernobyl?
 Or who are “self-settlers” (“samosel”)

 After the Chernobyl accident, not all people left home.
 Some people stayed in Chernobyl, despite the high level of radiation.
 People in Chernobyl, bypassing the laws, were not evacuated.
 They stayed at home and continued to work radioactive land, growing vegetables.
-They were nicknamed “samosel”.
-They lives in Chernobyl.
+They were called self-settlers (‘samosyol’ in Ukrainian and Russian).
+They live in Chernobyl.

 From where the term came from samosel

-The term “samosel” began to be used by journalists since the 80s of the XX century.
-Scientists, participants of historical and ethnographic expeditions to the exclusion zone, among which poetess Lina Kostenko, consider this name incorrect:
+During late 1980s, journalists started using the word ‘samosyol’.
+Scientists, members of historical and ethnographic expeditions to the exclusion zone, as well as poetess Lina Kostenko, consider this name incorrect:

 “I would like to ask at once that no one would call those people self-reliant: it’s insulting, because their motherland is there.
 They grew up there and live after the accident in their homes – albeit forgotten by God and the state”.